Good food starts with good ingredients. That's exactly what you get whenever you take a bite of a Wild Zora bar.

 Cows are meant to eat grass.
 Eating grains is hard on their digestive system.
 They are more likely to get sick and require antibiotics.
 Also, the delivery of the feed matters.
 Grain-fed cattle stand in a feedlot instead of walking and grazing on a pasture.
 It is natural for them to walk and to be able to lie down.
 The crowded feedlots don't allow for that and the animals are often uncomfortable and stressed.
 At Wild Zora, we like using meat

-from farmers we know: We know he treats his animals with respect and care.
+from farmers we know: We know they treat their animals with respect and care.
 Clearly, a feedlot is not a humane environment for cattle, even if the grain they eat is organic.

 It's not healthy for you